ethicnology/wallet_backup/README.md

     - Also, transactions funding controlled coins?
 Or only the corresponding outpoints?

 - `psbts`: Optional list of unspent but (partially) signed transactions
+- `bip39_mnemonic`: Optional mnemonic words following bip39

+  Note: the purpose of such backup is to potentially to be stored online, so storing mainnet mnemonics is strongly discouraged.

 - `proprietary`: Optional JSON object storing account-specific metadata

 ### Key Object Structure